<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 The Reality of Medical Costs in Retirement

-Numbers like these aren't meant to scare you — rather, they're here to inform you about the realities of health care in retirement.
-A sound retirement income plan, coupled with comprehensive, holistic integration with your overall financial plan, can help anyone prepare for health care after you retire.
+Numbers like these aren't meant to scare you—rather, they're here to inform you about the realities of health care in retirement.
+A sound retirement income plan, coupled with comprehensive, holistic integration with your overall financial plan, can help you prepare for health care after you retire.
 If you have concerns about your ConocoPhillips health care plan or want an experienced set of eyes to look over your options, don't hesitate to reach out

 Dealing with Divorce